Running a successful Personal Training business can be accomplished if you follow these 17 tips!

 4. Remember to use your name, logo, and phone number.

 5. Remember to state clearly what service you provide and your ability to help potential clients reach their goals.

-We hope that after reading this article, that you learned a simple process on how to make a new personal training customer - People need to know what you offer as a personal trainer, and why they should spend their money with you and not someone else!
-Good luck in building your Successful Personal Training Business!
+We hope that after reading this article, you learned a simple process on how to make a new personal training customer.
+People need to know what you offer as a personal trainer, and why they should spend their money with you and not someone else!
+Good luck in building your successful Personal Training Business!